riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 - Local Communities
   -  Cultural representatives who gain from more interactions and business from tourists
   -  Might be worried about cultural sensitivity
--  Developers and Designers
-   - Responsible for creating, maintaining and upgrading the platform
 -  Investors and Sponsors
    -  Support financially and expecting returns in the form of partnerships, advertisements, subscriptions, and even positive publicity